HIP ARTHROSCOPY

 - Removal of painful bone spurs, removal of inflamed or diseased hip joint lining, or following an injury, removal of loose fragments of cartilage in the hip joint.

-Less commonly, prior to a complex or revision hip surgery, the surgeon may request an arthroscopy first to make a more accurate diagnosis and determine the best surgical approach.
+Less commonly, prior to a complex or revision hip surgery, the surgeon may request a hip arthroscopy to make a more accurate diagnosis and determine the best surgical approach.

-A hip arthroscopy is considered by most orthopaedic surgeons as a low risk surgery, it has some unique surgical risks relating to nerve damage around the groin, hip and thigh areas.
-While patients often enjoy immediate symptom relief, total pain relief may not always be achieved.
+Arthroscopic hip surgery is a minimally invasive surgery and is considered by most orthopaedic and hip arthroscopy surgeons as a low-risk surgery.
+It has some unique surgical risks relating to nerve damage around the groin, hip and thigh areas.
+While patients often enjoy immediate relief from hip pain after the surgical procedure, total pain relief may not always be achieved and physical therapy is often recommended.
 Whilst rare, there is also a risk of infection or damage to nerves or blood vessels.